- Increase in ethylene supply over last two years, leading to an imbalance

 - Production slowdown contributed by operation and mechanical reliability issues, process operation, and control

 - Fixed costs

-These may appear to be the obvious areas to optimize for improving competitiveness, many owners and operators struggle to focus on improvements under the current market environment due to:
+These may appear to be the obvious areas to optimize for improving competitiveness, but many owners and operators struggle to focus on improvements under the current market environment due to the:

 At Apex PetroConsultants, we work together with owner/operator teams to understand the full capability of your facility to identify areas of opportunity to improve performance efficiency and plant reliability for minimizing the cost of production.
 We also focus on imparting working knowledge based on experience and expertise to fill the experience gap through focused training programs.